ThomWright/ThomWright.github.io/_drafts/alerting-for-slos.md

 Getting alerts right can be hard.
 It’s not uncommon to see alerts which are too noisy, paging on-call engineers for small numbers of errors, where either the error rate was very low or the duration of the error-producing event was very short.
 On the other hand, many alerts are not sensitive enough and errors can occur at high rates without detection.

-In this post I’ll talk through how I think about writing alerts which find a better balance.
+In this post I’ll talk through how I approach writing alerts which find a better balance.

+I'll start with a [simple example](#simple-example) and consider how to [measure success](#measuring-success).
+We'll improve the [sensitivity and precision](#improving-sensitivity-and-precision) and look at how to use [burn rates](#improving-detection-time-using-burn-rates) to inform detection time.
+I'll use the idea of [error budget consumption](#error-budget-consumption) to design a [new set of alerts](#alerting-on-budget-consumption), and finally I'll go through actually [writing the new alerting rules](#writing-the-alerting-rules) and [improving reset time](#improving-reset-time).

+This is a long post, so if you like you can jump straight to the [conclusions](#conclusions).

 ## Definitions